LuciusCaldenhoven/LuciusCaldenhoven/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I am a computer engineering student, currently halfway through my degree.
-I am expanding my knowledge in both front-end and back-end development, and I work as a software developer at a company that creates systems for carpentry.
-I love to learn and build something new, productive, innovative and creative.
+I am a student at San Pablo Catholic University (UCSP) in the class of 2021, pursuing a major in Computer Science.
+I am comfortable coding in Python, C++, and JavaScript.
+When I'm not in classes, I'm often working on personal projects or exploring new technologies on my own.
+I'm also involved in various extracurricular activities, including participating in programming competitions, contributing to open-source projects, and engaging in tech communities.
 - 🌱 I’m currently learning ...
-  - Nest.js
-  - Angular
+   -Machine Learning and Artificial Intelligence
-- 👯 I’m looking forward to collaborate on open source projects.
+-👯 I’m looking forward to collaborate on open source projects.
-- ✔ Ask me about anything, I am happy to help<br>
+-✔ Ask me about anything, I am happy to help<br>
-- Outside tech, 💜I love streaming on twitch, 🎮 playing videogames, 🎵 listening to music, and 📖 reading science books.
+-Outside tech, 🎮 playing videogames, 🎵 listening to music, and 📖 reading science books.
-- 👾 Additionally, I create content about programming/technology on my social media, so feel free to check out my profile!
-- 📫 Reach out to me at: <a href="valenwerlecontacto@gmail.com">valenwerlecontacto@gmail.com</a>
+-📫 Reach out to me at: <a href="lucius.caldenhoven@ucsp.edu.pe">lucius.caldenhoven@ucsp.edu.pe</a>

 ## My Skills Include